-Approximately 275 million tonnes of aggregates are used each year in the UK as raw construction materials.
+Approximately 275 million tonnes of aggregates are used each year in the United Kingdom as raw construction materials.
 Of this, around 70 million tonnes are already derived from recycled or secondary sources.
-The UK is a leading user of these materials in Europe.

 There is potential to recycle more aggregates from construction, demolition and excavation wastes that are currently being sent to landfill.